xinBrueck/Airbnb-Webscraping-and-Analysis/README.md

 - Step 2: Get the listing details for all 3000 Housing Listings<br/>
   (Script: 002_Get_Individual_Listing_Details.ipynb)

-  Below is a list of informations I scrapped for each listing:
+  Below is a list of informations scrapped for each listing:
   - Name
   - Location
   - Housing Type(Entire House/Private Room etc)